the 2nd annual Mosquito Fleet Fest on the Port Orchard waterfront, Saturday and Sunday, 9am-5pm.

 Please Note:

-Both the Carlisle II and Virginia V are historic vessels and as such, are not ADA compliant.
-Accommodations for those with limited mobility and special needs might be possible, but there are stairs, confined restroom spaces, and a noisy environment.
+The Carlisle II is an historic vessels and as such, is not ADA compliant.
+Accommodations for those with limited mobility and special needs might be possible, but there are stairs, confined restroom spaces, and noisy environment.

 ‘Virginia v’